saroarjahan/expansion_of_cyberbyllying_datasets/README.md

 <ol>
 	<li>Mixup implentation:</li> for testing mixup 'mixup.ipynb' file 18 should be run.
 It will get Askfm dataset as mixup augmentation.
 	<li>Random word dataset:</li> for testing  'askfm_extended_Datasets_with_random_word.ipynb' file number 20 should be run.
-	<li>Different train and testing:</li>  fortesting file number 1- 8 should be run.
+	<li>Different train and testing:</li>  for testing file number 1-8 should be run.
 </ol>